College football's 50 best players in 2018

 Key stat: 84 tackles and 14 sacks

-Unquestionably one of the nation's best defensive players this season, Allen took home both the Bednarik Award and the Nagurski Trophy.
-He led the SEC in sacks (14), tackles for loss (18.5), forced five fumbles, broke up four passes and had six tackles for loss.
+Unquestionably one of the nation's best defensive players this season, Allen took home both the Bednarik Award and Nagurski Trophy.
+He led the SEC in sacks (14) and tackles for loss (18.5), and he forced five fumbles, broke up four passes and had six tackles for loss.
 He was the anchor for a good Kentucky defense that was the biggest reason for the Wildcats' special season.

 9. GARDNER MINSHEW